 - Preheat oven to 350 degrees.

 - Heat remaining 1/4 cup of olive oil in large saute pan over medium heat.
-Dredge both sides of the scaloppine in flour, shake off excess flour, then place into the pan.
+Dredge both sides of the scaloppini in flour, shake off excess flour, then place into the pan.
 Saute the veal until lightly browned on both sides, drain oil and return to heat.

 - Add the 2 tablespoons of butter.
 On each slice of veal place one slice of prosciutto, one slice of eggplant, a little marinara sauce, then one slice of mozzarella.

-- Add sherry wine and broth, then place a drop of marinara on top of each slice of mozzarella, and season with salt and pepper.
+- Add white wine and broth, then place a drop of marinara on top of each slice of mozzarella, and season with salt and pepper.
 Simmer for about 5 minutes then place pan in oven.

 - Cook in oven until the mozzarella is melted.